ChaudharyAnshul/Order-Transaction-Data-Pipeline-Design/README.md

 ![Data Streaming](https://github.com/ChaudharyAnshul/Order-Transaction-Data-Pipeline-Design/blob/main/design%20image/Data_pipeline_Design.drawio.png)

-This diagram illustrates a data streaming pipeline using AWS services.
-Let's break down the components and the flow step by step:

 1. **Data Source**:
    - Represents the input sources for the data.
 Multiple sources are funneling data into the pipeline.